Facebook Twitter Instagram

 • Embrace the DASH Diet: The Dietary Approaches to Stop Hypertension (DASH) diet focuses on fruits, vegetables, whole grains, lean proteins, and low-fat dairy products.

-• Limit Saturated and Trans Fats: Choose heart-healthy fats like olive oil, avocados, and nuts, while minimizing saturated and trans fats found in fried and processed foods.
+• Limit Saturated and Trans Fats: Choose heart-healthy fats like olive oil, avocados and nuts, while minimizing saturated and trans fats found in fried and processed foods.

 Maintain a Healthy Weight